jfspps/JavaEEDemo/README.md

 java -jar payara-micro-5.2021.2.jar --deploy C:\Users\James\dev\demo\target\JavaEEDemo.war --port 8080
 ```

 Change the path of the /target path as required.
+To build an JAR, with the application server and dependencies built in, enable the <profiles> in pom.xml.

 ## Posting new entities